-One of the simplest stable borates is diboron trioxide (B_2O_3).
-Higher borates such as $B_3O_6^{3-}$ having cyclic structures containing B-O-bonds can be formed.
+One of the simplest stable diboron is diboron trioxide (B_2O_3) and higher borates such as $B_3O_6^{3-}$ cyclic structures that contain B-O-bonds can be formed.
 Since B_2O_3 is an acidic compound, it is easily reacted with water to produce boric acid (H_3BO_3).
-On the other hand, the high temperature and high-pressure reaction of B_2O_3 with ammonia yields two-dimensional boron nitride, which consists of planar graphite-like sheets of alternating B and N atoms.
+On the other hand, the high temperature and high-pressure reaction of B_2O_3 with ammonia yields the two-dimensional boron nitride, which consists of planar graphite-like sheets of alternating B and N atoms.

 - 8.6 Write the balanced chemical equations for the synthesis of boric acid and boron 4.0pt nitride. - 8.7 Draw the molecular structures of the $B_3O_6^{3-}$ ion, boric acid, and a single twodimensional boron nitride sheet.
-Hint: show at least 10 B atoms in the boron nitride structure.
+Hint: at least 10 B atoms must be shown in your boron nitride structure.